 and make recommendations to the full Council.
 Members of these

 working groups need not be members of the Council.

-(g) Seven voting members of the Council constitute a
+(g) Nine voting members of the Council constitute a

 quorum, and the affirmative vote of a simple majority of those